 Below is a diagram of how aging affects you at certain stages of your life.
 You can see that things start to rapidly accelerate as you age, so boosting overall antioxidant intake will help slow this telomere aging down.

 Combining Ant Aging Supplements

 Using l-arginine with a combination of vitamin C, Omega 3 fatty acids, and other natural anti aging sources will make for an effective all round age defying combination.

 You should supplement l-arginine, along with regular exercise which is vital for heart health and to keep muscle mass up, especially as you age.
 Doing this will bring on hormonal changes that can help build a more powerful, youthful and toned body.

 The role of collagen

 L-arginine can also help improve collagen synthesis in the skin.
-We’ve all heard of the importance of collagen in the aging process; it declines as we get older, giving the appearance of thinner, less plump skin (yikes) and taking supplements that help synthesise this precious collagen from the inside (such as l-arginine) is a very important part of slowing this process down.
+We’ve all heard of the importance of collagen in the aging process – it declines as we get older, giving the appearance of thinner, less plump skin (yikes).
+Taking supplements that help synthesise this precious collagen from the inside (such as l-arginine) is a very important part of slowing this process down.

-Be mindful that most so called collagen infused face creams and beauty products are not able to cross through the skin barrier to be of any use (unless they specifically specify this), and are therefore often an expensive waste of money.
+Be mindful that most so called collagen infused face creams and beauty products are not able to cross through the skin barrier to be of any use (unless they specifically specify this).
+Rendering them often an expensive waste of money.

 2. BOOSTS PERFORMANCE WHILST EXERCISING